khanshafiira/Data-Visualization/README.md

 <img src="https://github.com/khanshafiira/Data-Visualization/assets/166186201/474b59f8-5448-4d7f-ac8c-0a2ed20e9ff7" width="400" height="250">

 Payment Card Industry Data Security Standards (PCI-DSS) is a collection of security standards created by major credit card firms to help protect sensitive cardholder information.
 Unlike HIPAA and GDPR regulations, which are based on government law, **PCI-DSS compliance requirements are contractual commitments maintained and enforced by the Payment Card Industry Security Standards Council (PCI SSC)**, an independent multinational organization founded in 2006.PCI-DSS applies to any merchant or entity that accepts, transmits, or stores cardholder data.
 However, there are several PCI-DSS compliance levels based on how many payment transactions a merchant/organization has processed in the past twelve months.

+## Data Handling
+### 1. Handling PII
+When dealing with PII in tiny data sets, it is critical to gather and store only the information required for the intended purpose.
+To limit the possibility of being identified, the data may be anonymized or pseudonymized.
+### 2. Data Security Measures
+Implement strong data protection mechanisms, such as encryption, access restriction, and frequent security audits.
+Even tiny data sets might be vulnerable to unauthorised access, making data security a top priority.
+### 3. Anonymization Techniques
+Data anonymisation is the process of deleting or changing personally identifiable information in order to safeguard an individual's privacy.
+Techniques such as generalisation, filtering, and perturbation can be used to anonymize tiny data sets while retaining part of their utility.
+### 4. Importance of Data Anonymization
+Anonymizing data is critical for protecting individual privacy rights, preserving trust, and adhering to data protection requirements such as GDPR.
+It helps to limit the likelihood of re-identification and unauthorized use of personal information.
+### 5. Make a compromise between interpretability and accuracy
+When balancing interpretability and accuracy in tiny data sets, there are tradeoffs to be made.
+Increasing data anonymisation and aggregation for privacy reasons may affect the accuracy of analysis and insights derived from the data.
+### 6. Weaknesses of Generalizing at the Population Level with Limited Sample Data
+Generalizing at the population level based on a small sample size may yield skewed or incorrect results.
+Small data sets may fail to appropriately represent the population's diversity and complexity, leading in erroneous generalization.

+## Types of Bias that Affect Collection and Interpretation of Data
+### a.
+Confirmation bias
+This bias happens when people deliberately seek or interpret information in ways that confirm their pre-existing views or preconceptions.
+It might result in the selective acquisition or interpretation of data that supports one's beliefs while ignoring opposing evidence.
+### b.
+Human Cognitive Bias
+This encompasses a variety of biases resulting from the way the human brain processes information.
+Anchoring bias (over-reliance on the initial information encountered), availability bias (prioritizing information that is easily accessible), and novelty bias (paying more weight to recent occurrences or experiences) are some examples.
+### 3. Motivational Bias
+Motivational bias occurs when people purposefully or unintentionally distort data collection or interpretation to advance their personal or professional goals.
+These biases can be motivated by financial incentives, professional progress aspirations, or personal values.
+### 4. Selection Bias in Data Visualisation and Representation
+This bias can develop when certain visualisations or data representations are chosen to suit a specific narrative or agenda while disregarding or dismissing opposing viewpoints.
+For example, choosing just data points or visualisations that emphasize a desired outcome while omitting those that present a more balanced perspective.